TessCreative/english-for-designers/04-voice-tone-style/my-voice-tone-style.md

 ## Voice
 **Kind and Friendly:** Any time I communicate, I am kind and friendly.
 I respect others and hope they will do the same.
 Life taught me not to judge the book by its cover.

 **Confident:** I know what I want and why, as well as what I do and why I do it.
 But that doesn't make me sarcastic, or smug.
-This confident voice is supposed not to put me above others as "someone better", it is supposed to show my competence and credibility in what I do.
+This confident voice is supposed not to put me above others as "someone better".
+It is supposed to show my competence and credibility in what I do.

 **Caring:** I want the others to know that I care not just about what I do, but also about them.
 So, no matter who they are or from where they are, I care about everyone's opinion (even negative), comment, note, or question (_Remember.
 No question is stupid enough to be asked.
 Not even multiple times._).
 I keep in touch with those who reach out to me.